ChristianOellers/ChristianOellers/README.md

 Honest overview of my current self, historical experience and future goals.

 > Decisions are driven by sustainability and commercial factors.
-I prefer to focus on fewer things and become better at these, than opening too many doors.
+I prefer to focus on fewer things and become better at these over getting involved in too many technologies _(speaking of prioritizing my time and educational costs, especially to maintain them in the future)_.

 ### What I work with